 The California Chafee Grant Program gives up to $5,000 annually in free money to foster youth and former foster youth to use for vocational school training or college courses.
-You don’t have to pay it back, and you can use the money for lots of things like childcare, transportation and rent!
+You don’t have to pay it back, and you can use the money for expenses such as childcare, transportation and rent!

-- vocational school or college that is Title IV-eligible
+- Be enrolled in a vocational school or college that is Title IV-eligible.

-- be eligible, or have been eligible for foster care, between your 16th and 18th birthday, and not have reached your 22nd birthday as of July 1 of the award year.
+- Not have reached your 26th birthday as of July 1 of the award year.

-2. California Chafee Grant Program Application.
-Log on to the Commission’s Chafee Grant Program Web site at: www.chafee.csac.ca.gov.
+- Log on to the Commission’s Chafee Grant Program website.
 There, you can fill out the online application and submit it electronically, or call the Commission and ask for an application.